 On February 8, 2019, five Dads traveled from Madison, WI to the Sylvania Wilderness, using Inuit technology to enjoy -28° F (-33° C) temperatures and four winter days of silence, beauty, and adventure.
 It was awesome.
 This 12-minute movie is our story.

 Resources & Notes

 Picture sources: Eric U, Eric S, Donal.
 Video taken on iPhone SE.

-In his 20s, Jake participated in a 60-day trip across part of Labrador led by Garrett & Alexandra Conover who literally wrote the book on traditional winter travel technologies in a book for the rest: Snow Walker’s Companion.
+In his 20s, Jake participated in a 60-day trip across part of Labrador led by Garrett and Alexandra Conover who collected native traditional winter travel technologies in a book for the rest: Snow Walker’s Companion.
 Jake has since participated in many other winter trips.
 This experience and knowledge gave us all more confidence that doing a trip like this would be safe.

 Dave and Kielyn Marrone, founders of Lure of the North, have taken on the work of the Conovers for a new generation and represent a great resource for videos on trekking, making gear, homesteading, etc. In 2022, Jake participated in a three-month trek with them.
 They also offer gear, kits, workshops, training, and guided experiences.
 And, Kielyn has shared her courage and skills in winter survival on Season 7 of History Channel’s Alone.
 Season 6 also features an arctic location.